East Asia Linguistics Center (CRLAO)

 Specialist library and database linked to the research questions and projects of the Historical Anthropology of the Medieval West Research Group (GAHOM).
 The library has held the following collections since the following dates: (since 1978) Medieval Literature of Exempla; (since 1983) Medieval Images; and (since 2005) Comparative History of towns in the Germanic region at the end of the Middle Ages.
 Since 1st October 2008, new acquisitions have been added to the Sudoc and Babylone systems, which can be found in the MSH-Paris catalogue.
 The Library is in the process of converting its computerized catalogue (1993-2008).

 Contact : Aline Debert

 Opening hours: To consult the collection, please contact Aline Debert.

 Access: See above.

 History, Archaeology and Literatures of Medieval Christian and Muslim Worlds (CIHAM)

-THe CIHAM Center, ISH Site, in Lyon holds 7000 reference works, which cover topics studied by members of the Center including: sources on Medieval History and Litertaure; Medieval Archaeology, Medieval History (in particular, History of the Papacy in Spain and Italy), Medieval Literature, PhD theses, Master's and DEA dissertations, Work Tools, and Reviews.
+The CIHAM Center, ISH Site, in Lyon holds 7000 reference works, which cover topics studied by members of the Center including: sources on Medieval History and Literature; Medieval Archaeology, Medieval History (in particular, History of the Papacy in Spain and Italy), Medieval Literature, PhD theses, Master's and DEA dissertations, Work Tools, and periodicals.